UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

     =========================== 7 passed in 0.02 seconds ===========================

 Success!.
-WE now have three different tags.
+We now have three different tags.

 .. note::
   Why the ``Html`` element? doesn't the ``Element`` class already use the "html" tag?